maartenba/maartenba.github.io/src/data/blog/2010-06-16-aspnet-mvc-mvcsitemapprovider-20-is-out!.md

 {
     // ...
 }

 ```

-<p>Note that the <em>ParentKey</em> property should be specified to ensure the MvcSiteMapProvider&nbsp; can determine the hierarchy for all nodes.</p>
+Note that the *ParentKey* property should be specified to ensure the MvcSiteMapProvider  can determine the hierarchy for all nodes.

-<h2>Dynamic sitemaps</h2>
+## Dynamic sitemaps

-<p>In many web applications, sitemap nodes are directly related to content in a persistent store like a database.For example, in an e-commerce application, a list of product details pages in the sitemap maps directly to the list of products in the database.
+In many web applications, sitemap nodes are directly related to content in a persistent store like a database.For example, in an e-commerce application, a list of product details pages in the sitemap maps directly to the list of products in the database.
 Using dynamic sitemaps, a small class can be provided to the MvcSiteMapProvider offering a list of dynamic nodes that should be incldued in the sitemap.
-This ensures the product pages do not have to be specified by hand in the sitemap XML.</p>
+This ensures the product pages do not have to be specified by hand in the sitemap XML.

-<p>First of all, a sitemap node should be defined in XML.
+First of all, a sitemap node should be defined in XML.
 This node will serve as a template and tell the MvcSiteMapProvider infrastructure to use a custom dynamic node procider:

 ```csharp
 <mvcSiteMapNode title="Details" action="Details" dynamicNodeProvider="MvcMusicStore.Code.StoreDetailsDynamicNodeProvider, MvcMusicStore" />

 ```

-<p>Next, a class implementing <em>MvcSiteMapProvider.Extensibility.IDynamicNodeProvider</em> or extending <em>MvcSiteMapProvider.Extensibility.DynamicNodeProviderBase</em> should be created in your application code.
-Here&rsquo;s an example:
+Next, a class implementing *MvcSiteMapProvider.Extensibility.IDynamicNodeProvider* or extending *MvcSiteMapProvider.Extensibility.DynamicNodeProviderBase* should be created in your application code.
+Here’s an example:

 ```csharp
 public class StoreDetailsDynamicNodeProvider